joonbum/joonbum/content/about/index.md

 title: About
 ---

-I am an Associate Scientist at the University of Wisconsin-Madison.
-I have over 10 years of experience conducting Human Factors research involving traffic safety.
-I have served as a project manager/principal investigator on several Human Factors projects for US DOT and industry clients.
-Before joining the University of Wisconsin-Madison, I worked at MIT as a postdoctoral associate (2014-2016) and at Battelle Memorial Institute as a Principal Research Scientist (2016-2020).
+I'm an Associate Scientist at the University of Wisconsin-Madison with over a decade of experience in Human Factors research, particularly in traffic safety.
+I've led projects for the US DOT and industry clients, managing and investigating various aspects of Human Factors.
+Prior to my current role, I was a postdoctoral associate at MIT (2014-2016) and a Principal Research Scientist at Battelle Memorial Institute (2016-2020).

-My background is in human factors and driving safety, and I have experience in research design and statistical analysis of time course behavioral data, based upon visual, physiological, and performance measures in the driving research domain.
-Also I have extensive experience processing and analyzing Naturalistic Driving Study data (e.g., SHRP2 and NEST) to understand drivers' risky behavior and visual attention allocation.

-My broad research interests are in driving safety and predictive modeling.
-Research topics that I am currently focusing on include:
-- Driver-automation teaming
-- Designing driver-automation communication
-- Responsive driving automation
-- Applications of advanced modeling to understand drivers' interaction with manual or partially automated vehicles
+My research interests focus on driving safety, particularly in areas such as driver-automation collaboration, designing effective human-machine interfaces, and applying advanced statistics to study drivers' interaction with manual or partially automated vehicles.